- Who is Corvus?

 Is my information safe?

 - Yes.
 Your private scan information and the Dynamic Loss Prevention report are stored securely by Corvus.

 Will it slow my system down when the scan occurs?

 - No. The Corvus Scan will not slow down your system.

 - At this time, we encourage all policyholders to participate in the scans.
 The Corvus Scan is one of the strongest cyber risk management tools out there, and we want everyone to take advantage of it.

 What do I do with the information from the scan?

-- We recommend that you discuss the DLP Report with your IT service provider.
+- We encourage you to discuss the DLP report with your IT service provider.

 Do I have to fix what’s on the report?
 What if cannot address the issues found in the scan?